Logiqx/tech-docs/Services/Databases/MySQL/README.md

 This parameter controls the balance between strict ACID compliance for commit operations and higher performance that is possible when commit-related I/O operations are rearranged and done in batches.

 You can achieve better performance by changing the default value but then you can lose transactions in a crash.
-This reduced my typical load times from around 5 minutes to under 1 minute 30 seconds.
+This reduced my typical load times in MariaDB from ~5 minutes to under 1 minute 30 seconds.

 ```sh
 innodb_flush_log_at_trx_commit=2